What Is Pregnancy Acne?

-The primary cause of acne when you're pregnant is the increased hormone levels in the first trimester.
-The higher level increases the skin's production of natural oils.
+The main cause of acne when you're pregnant is the increased hormone levels in the first trimester.
+The higher level boosts your skin's production of natural oils.
 It's hard to predict who will develop pregnancy acne.
 You have a higher risk, though, if you have a history of acne or have acne flares at the start of your menstrual cycle.
-If you do not develop acne during the first trimester, it's unlikely you'll have breakouts that are out of the ordinary during the second or third trimesters.
+If you don’t get acne during the first trimester, it's unlikely you'll have breakouts that are out of the ordinary during the second or third trimesters.

 Managing acne when you're pregnant can be tricky.
 That's because many prescription and over-the-counter treatments come with a high risk of birth defects.
-In general, you should avoid any medication you don't absolutely need when you're pregnant that has even a remote chance of harming your baby.
+In general, you should avoid any medication that has even a remote chance of harming your baby.

-Pregnancy acne is a natural, cosmetic condition.
-It usually subsides when hormone levels return to normal.
-So the safest thing to do is to avoid any prescription acne medications or over-the-counter chemical spot treatments.
+Pregnancy acne is a natural condition.
+It usually goes away when your hormone levels return to normal.
+The safest thing to do is to avoid any prescription acne medications or over-the-counter chemical spot treatments.
 Instead, you can rely on drug-free home remedies.
 But before starting any acne treatment when you're pregnant or planning to become pregnant, talk with your doctor about what's best -- and safest -- for you.

 Isotretinoin is an oral medication that has revolutionized the way severe acne is treated.
-However, it's especially dangerous when you are pregnant.
-That's because the drug can affect a fetus and cause serious birth defects.
+But it's especially dangerous when you’re pregnant.
+That's because the drug can cause serious birth defects.

 Any patient who takes isotretinoin, as well as any doctor who prescribes it, pharmacy that dispenses it, and wholesaler who distributes it, must enroll in a special program that's part of a risk-management program to prevent pregnancy and birth defects.

-Because the risks are so high, women of childbearing age who take the drug need to be on two forms of birth control starting at least one month before they begin therapy.
-They also need to stay on two forms of birth control for at least one month after therapy ends.
+Because the risks are so high, women of childbearing age who take the drug need to be on two forms of birth control starting at least 1 month before they begin treatment.
+They also need to stay on two forms of birth control for at least 1 month after treatment ends.
 Also, women must have pregnancy tests before, during, and after treatment.

 Other prescription acne treatments that can cause birth defects include:

-Hormone therapy.
-This includes the "female" hormone estrogen and the anti-androgens flutamide and spironolactone.
+- Hormone therapy.
+This includes the hormone estrogen and the anti-androgens flutamide and spironolactone.

-Oral tetracycyclines.
-These include antibiotics such as tetracycline, doxycycline and minocycline, which can inhibit bone growth and discolor permanent teeth.
+- Oral tetracyclines.
+These include antibiotics such as doxycycline, minocycline, and tetracycline, which can inhibit bone growth and discolor permanent teeth.

-Topical retinoids such as adapalene (Differin), tazarotene (Tazorac) and tretinoin (Retin-A).
+- Topical retinoids such as adapalene (Differin), tazarotene (Tazorac), and tretinoin (Retin-A).
 These products are similar to isotretinoin and should be avoided during pregnancy.
-Although studies show that the amount of these medications absorbed through the skin is low, there is a concern that they could pose an increased risk of birth defects.
-Products are required to carry a warning that states it is unknown if these medications can harm a developing fetus or a child that is being breastfed.
+Although studies show that the amount of these medications absorbed through the skin is low, there’s a concern they could pose an increased risk of birth defects.
+Products are required to carry a warning that states it’s unknown if these medications can harm a developing baby or a child that is being breastfed.